DanRoscigno/DocusaurusAlgoliaCustomMetadata/README.md

 #### Run a URL test and save the config

-While in the crawler config editor you can paste in a URL to test and select the `Records` tab.
+While in the crawler config editor, you can paste in a URL to test and select the `Records` tab.
 This output shows the retrieved records.
 Confirm that your attribute is present and populated:

 ```json